lord-cepo/band-diagram/README.md

 # band-diagram
 1D Plotter of band diagrams of various devices.
+Band diagram is intended as Energy of some particular electronic level as a function of the layer thickness.
 Energy of conduction, valence, Fermi and vacuum levels are displayed as a function of the dimension of the device.
 Voltage can be applied to single layers of material.
 The script is intended as a visual helper and results should not be taken quantitatively.
 I've made the following assumptions:
 - applied voltage drops only at the interface between two materials, hence Fermi level is constant in bulk material;
 - the existence of surface states in neglected;